Tactics & Strategy: The "Letter to the Stranger"

 NOTE: This is the original "Letter to the Stranger," written by Janie Bowman and Peter Wright that was posted on the CompuServe ADD Forum.
 Later, this article and other memorabilia from the ADD Forum, including the book, Think Fast!
 The ADD Experience, was permanently archived at the Smithsonian Institute.

-What is a "Letter to a Stranger"?
+What is a "Letter to the Stranger"?

 When you write letters to a school, these letters will be read by strangers.
 Many important decisions about your child's education are made by strangers.
 What impression will your letter make on a stranger?
 Will the stranger see you as an angry, negative complainer?
 Or will the Stranger see you as a rational, thoughtful parent who is expressing valid concerns?